abubakarmunir712/abubakarmunir712/README.md

 ## 🎯 What I'm Working On

-- 🌱 Learning Typescript && Tailwind.
+- 🌱 Learning low level programming in Rust && C.

 ## 🌟 Highlights